 Effects of Conflict on the Workplace

 - Low Morale: When teams or coworkers are not able to work well together, it can often cause the overall morale of the team or the company as a whole to fall.
-This is often the case when parties are unable to communicate because it leads to the parties rejecting anything presented by the other, even when it is a good idea.
-This stifles creativity and removes goals for other coworkers because they can seem unattainable.
+This is often the case when parties are unable to maintain mutual respect for each other or communicate effectively because it leads to the parties rejecting anything presented by the other, even when it is a good idea.
+This stifles creativity and creates further creative conflicts as well as employees’ work assignments.

-- Increased Absenteeism: When work is not enjoyable or tolerable, people will stop coming in.
-This is especially true if the environment is soured due to conflict.
-Even if people are not directly involved in the conflict, they can feel the consequences and may choose to avoid the unhealthy environment by staying home.
+- Increased Absenteeism: When work is not enjoyable or tolerable, these value conflicts will result in people not coming to work.
+This is especially true if the environment is soured due to leadership conflict.
+Even if employees are not directly involved in the current conflict in the workplace, their mental health is still affected by the tenuous work environment and may choose to avoid the workplace altogether.

-- Decreased Productivity: This is the most commonly noticed effect of workplace conflict.
+- Decreased Productivity: This is the most commonly noticed effect of workplace conflicts.
 When people are unable to feel comfortable in their working environment, they will be less focused on their projects and work.
-Conflict can also cause a distraction while at work or cause low morale, which will decrease productivity.
+Work style conflicts can also cause task-based conflicts which cause miscommunication and low morale, which will further decrease productivity.

 - Turnover: When a conflict in a workplace is ongoing, there will likely be an uptick of employees leaving the company.
 When the workplace is uncomfortable, retention rates are typically affected.